RPGroup-PBoC/mscl_survival/doc/section_4_discussion.md

 mechansensitive channel.
-It was found that over the explored range of MscS channel copy numbers, the maximum survival rate was approximately 50\%, suggesting that different mechanosensitive channels have an upper limit to how much protection they can convey.
+It was found that over the explored range of MscS channel copy numbers, the maximum survival rate was approximately 50\%, suggesting that different mechanosensitive channels have an upper limit to how much protection they can confer.
 Both van den Berg et al. and our work show that there is still much to be learned with respect to the interplay between the various species of mechanosensitive channel as well as their regulation.